 Most parents look to teachers when it comes to reading help for kids.
 But the truth is, however well-intentioned and caring teachers are (and the vast majority are very caring and absolutely have your child's interests at heart), teachers are time-poor and have 20 or more children, besides your child to teach.

 If your child is a reluctant reader or struggles with reading, the classroom teacher and the school's Learning Support team will be able to help however the very best way for a child to get the help he or she needs is for mum, dad or another caring adult to take an interest and to spend time with the child, every day if possible.

-struggles with reading, there are things you can do to help him on the path to becoming a capable, confident and enthusiastic reader and they're not difficult things to do.
+Yes, there are things you can do to help put your child on the path to becoming a capable, confident and enthusiastic reader and they're not difficult things to do.

 The first three years at school are pretty important when it comes to getting the hang of reading.

 Not that kids can't learn to read or dramatically improve their reading after this but their confidence can suffer if they feel they're not reading as well as their classmates during the first two or three years.

 If you’ve been told your child is having difficulties with reading or if you think there may be a problem, please don’t panic.
 While some children do learn to read easily with very little visible effort, many others experience problems at various points and pretty much all of these problems are fixable.

 The key is to work out exactly what the problem is so your first step should be to make an appointment with your child’s class teacher.

 Primary school teachers are trained to assess children’s reading, to diagnose specific problems and to work out strategies to overcome them.
 These assessments don’t take long and are pretty straightforward to do.
 Usually the teacher does them for all children in the class at various times during the school year to make sure they’re all on track.
 In Australia, teachers are required to do this and to keep running records to chart each child’s progress.